ethereum/consensus-specs/specs/phase1/p2p-phase1.md

 With Phase 1, shard data is introduced, which requires various new additions and adjustments to the groundwork that Phase 0 implements.
 The specification of these changes continues in the same format, and assumes Phase0 as pre-requisite.
 The Phase 0 adjustments and additions for Shards are outlined in this document.
-See the [Data Availability Sampling network specification](./das-p2p.md) for Phase 1 networking specifc to Data availability.
+See the [Data Availability Sampling network specification](./das-p2p.md) for Phase 1 networking specific to Data availability.

 ## DAS in the Gossip domain: Push